altafsamnani/bidx-frontend/wp-content/plugins/event-list/readme.txt

 2. Admin page: New/edit event form
 3. Admin page: Categories
 4. Admin page: Settings (general tab)
+5. Admin page: Settings (admin page tab)
-5. Admin page: Settings (feed tab)
+6. Admin page: Settings (feed tab)
-6. Admin page: About page with help and shortcode attributes list
+7. Admin page: About page with help and shortcode attributes list
-7. Admin page: Widget with the available options
+8. Admin page: Widget with the available options
-8. Example page created with [event-list] shortcode
+9. Example page with [event-list] shortcode
+10. Example widget

 == Changelog ==

+= 0.7.2 (2015-03-21) =
+* fixed an issue with multiday events when deleting a category
+* fixed displaying the category slug instead of the category name in event listing
+* fixed sub-category handling of deleted categories
+* fixed sub-category handling when a category slug is changed
+* fixed parent selection list in category edit mode
+* some helptext fixes

+= 0.7.1 (2015-02-01) =
+* added options for month filterbar item
+* only show years, months and cats with events in filterbar (acc. to available events and date/cat filter
+* fixed event-list feed
+* changed textdomain for translations to event-list
+* some small code and html fixes
+* some code improvements

+= 0.7.0 (2014-12-22) =
+* initial multilanguage support
+* German translation (not complete yet)
+* Unicode support in truncate function
+* Changed position of admin menu
+* Changed icon in admin menu

+= 0.6.9 (2014-11-09) =
+* added months option in filterbar items
+* added a class for each category slug in each event li element
+* fixed error due to wrong function name when using daterange in date filter

+= 0.6.8 (2014-10-14) =
+* added filterbar item "daterange" (to view all, upcoming and past)
+* added options to change feed name and feed description
+* added "Duplicate" and "Add new" button in edit event view
+* corrected embedding of feed (should solve some problems and increase speed)
+* corrected view of event details for single day events
+* changed standard value for feed link in html head to true

 = 0.6.7 (2014-06-18) =
 * added month and day support in date_filter